IMMERSE YOURSELF IN INTERNATIONAL AFFAIRS. MEET EXCEPTIONAL PEOPLE. LEARN TO LEAD. FIND YOUR PASSION. BE A GLOBAL SCHOLAR!

 What makes our programs different?
 There are lots of great programs out there.
 Here’s how we’re different:

 - We’re affordable.
-We’re run by a national student organization, and we charge just enough to cover our costs.
 You’ll find that our programs are significantly less expensive than almost any competitor program (often by as much as half!).
 This isn’t a business for us; we’re not out to charge students and their families exorbitant fees to participate.
 Rather, we see this program as our contribution to empowering a generation to build a better world.
 We offer scholarships (over 30% of participants receive assistance), and can help you fundraise from family and friends to attend.

 Contact us to find out more: email@example.com or 202.709.6172.